ebadr761/Quest/n8n Automation/README.md

 The workflow takes a natural language question from the user—such as _“Do I need an umbrella in downtown Calgary?”_—and performs the following:

-1. Fetches live weather data from a public API (`wttr.in`)
+1. Fetches live weather data from a public API
-2. Sends the weather data and original question to an LLM (e.g., OpenAI or a simulated Function node)
+2. Sends the weather data and original question to an LLM (gemini)
 3. Returns a smart, human-readable answer with reasoning

 The focus of this automation is to demonstrate how **API integration** and **AI-powered responses** can be combined in low-code workflows using n8n.